 Hence kettlebell training does maintain health and overall fitness and this is attributed to the following physiological parameters associated with training:

-- An increase stroke volume in the heart at rest and during exercise
+- An increase in stroke volume in the heart at rest and during exercise

-- An increase in the rate of oxygen delivery from lungs to blood stream
+- Increase in the rate of oxygen delivery from the lungs to the bloodstream

 - Improved endurance of respiratory muscles

 As a society, we are moving away from manual work and the thicker handle of kettlebells helps to develop forearm strength.
 The centre of gravity of the kettlebell is usually in motion and this enhances muscular contractions in your forearm which equates to an increase in grip strength.

 Kettlebell training also improves your flexibility, it also helps to regain functional and core strength.

 This style of training quickly reveals any weakness and weak spots in your body.
 Many of the exercises are performed unilaterally and due to their multi-joint nature your coordination, flexibility and balance are quickly improved.